Floorp-Projects/Floorp/devtools/docs/backend/actor-registration.md

 Tab actors are the most common types of actors.
 That's the type of actors you will most probably be adding.

-Tab actors target a document, this could be a tab in Firefox, an app on B2G or a remote document in Firefox for Android/Safari/Chrome for Android (via Valence).
+Tab actors target a document, this could be a tab in Firefox or a remote document in Firefox for Android/Safari/Chrome for Android (via Valence).

-Global actors however are for the rest, for things not related to any particular document but instead for things global to the whole Firefox/B2G/Chrome/Safari intance the toolbox is connected to (e.g. the preference actor).
+Global actors however are for the rest, for things not related to any particular document but instead for things global to the whole Firefox/Chrome/Safari intance the toolbox is connected to (e.g. the preference actor).

 ## The DebuggerServer.registerModule function